 Then it's best to leave all of these products behind.
 While under the sink or faucet-mount filters aren't suited to the backcountry, filter pitchers are designed to improve the taste and quality of already-potable water, not to render lake or stream water safe to drink.
 That task is better left to a water filter specifically designed for the backcountry.
-We recommend that you always consult the manufacturer's specifications to ensure the filter you are considering is up to the task you have in mind.
+To ensure the filter you are considering is up to the task you have in mind, we recommend that you always consult the manufacturer's specifications.

 Our Lead Removal metric accounts for 25% of the total score for each filter.
-To score the performance of each model, we measured the percentage of lead that the filter removed from the water.
+To score each model's performance, we measured the percentage of lead that the filter removed from the water.
 We dissolved lead shavings in vinegar and hydrogen peroxide, then seeded the isolated water supply tank until it reached a concentration of 2.3 ppm — well above the Environmental Protection Agency (EPA) legal limit of 0.015 ppm for drinking water.
 We then ran this contaminated water through each filter and collected samples to send to a local lab for testing.

-Several filters tied for the top spot, with the ZeroWater Pitcher, the ZeroWater 23-Cup Jug, the Home Master HydroPerfection, the iSpring RCC7, the APEC Essence, and the APEC WFS-1000 all receiving perfect scores for their fantastic performance.
+Receiving perfect scores for their fantastic performance, the ZeroWater Pitcher, the ZeroWater 23-Cup Jug, the Home Master HydroPerfection, the iSpring RCC7, the APEC Essence, and the APEC WFS-1000 all tied for the top spot.
 Each of these products dropped lead levels in the filtered water well below the safe limits defined by the EPA, removing at least 99% of the lead from the contaminated water.

-Unfortunately, the remainder of the filters in the group failed to reduce contamination to a level below the acceptable amount.
-Earning 6 out of 10, the contender that came the closest in our test to the EPA level was the BRITA SAFF-100.
+Unfortunately, the remainder of the filters failed to reduce contamination to a level below the acceptable amount.
+The contender that came the closest in our test to the EPA level was the BRITA SAFF-100, earning 6 out of 10.
 This pitcher filter reduced the lead levels to about 0.066 ppm — still over four times the acceptable level.

 The Aquagear is next, reducing the lead level considerably, but still leaving it about nine times higher than what the EPA considers safe.
 It is worth noting that we added this filter in a subsequent update, and its initial lead level was much higher than many of the other models, so it still removed 99.0% of the lead in our tests.
 Accordingly, we did award it a 9 out of 10 for its performance in this metric.

-The BRITA Pitcher and the BRITA Ultramax all followed, reducing the lead levels to 0.38 ppm.
+Reducing the lead levels to 0.38 ppm, the BRITA Pitcher and the BRITA Ultramax followed.
 The Ultramax and the BRITA Pitcher use interchangeable filter cartridges, so we used the same results for both products, resulting in exceeding the acceptable level by about 25 times for the BRITA products, earning these filters a 3 out of 10.

 Finishing at the back of the group, the PUR performed very poorly.
 It reduced the lead concentration to 0.91 ppm, a whopping 60 times more than the EPA level.
 Consequently, the PUR earned the lowest score possible of 1 out of 10 for lead removal.

 Next, we looked at how well each filter did at removing chlorine, which is also worth 25% of each model's total score.
-To assess the performance of each filter, we conducted two tests: a chlorine torture test with incredibly high levels and one with more moderate levels.
+We conducted two tests: a chlorine torture test with incredibly high levels and one with more moderate levels, to assess each filter's performance.
 This translated to about 1370 ppm in the torture test and 20-50 ppm in the moderate level test, with the typical pool having 1-4 ppm for reference.
 We used chlorine bleach to spike the levels in our supply and measured the concentration using chlorine test strips.
-These strips use a color scale to show the approximate ppm, but the differences between filters were significant, making it fairly easy to score their performance.
+These strips use a color scale to show the approximate ppm, but the differences between filters were significant, making it relatively easy to score their performance.

 Again, we had a large group of products tie for the top spot, with the APEC Essence, the WFS-1000, the iSpring RCC7, the ZeroWater 10-Cup Pitcher, the ZeroWater 23-Cup Jug, and the Home Master HydroPerfection all earning a perfect score.

-All of these filters removed virtually all of the chlorine from the water, with the test strip failing to indicate any color in both our moderate and torture chlorine test — a particularly impressive feat, given the extremely high concentration of chlorine in the supply water for the torture test.
+All of these filters removed virtually all of the chlorine from the water, with the test strip failing to indicate any color in both our moderate and torture chlorine test — an incredibly impressive feat, given the extremely high concentration of chlorine in the supply water for the torture test.